purescript-polyform/polyform/README.md

 # purescript-polyform

-Validation toolkit.
+An attempt to build easy to use and composable validation toolkit.
 As a bonus it provides a different codec type formulation than in the codecs lib which is called `Dual`.

 Sorry for these sparse docs.
 I hope to extend them soon.
 Till then it is just better to take a look at the real world examples (json duals, urlencode validators etc.) in the `lambdaterms/purescript-polyform-validators` repo.